tamberg/zeigli/README.md

-# Hyperlocal Search & Discovery for Physical Environments
+# Hyperlocal Search and Discovery for Physical Environments
 TODO